To better understand the science and timing of fall color, read…

 Backlight, backlight, backlight

-Isolate elements with a telephoto for a more intimate fall color image
+Isolate elements for a more intimate fall color image

 Selective depth of field is a great way to emphasize/deemphasize elements in a scene

 Limiting depth of field by composing close with a large aperture and/or telephoto lens can soften a potentially distracting background into a complementary canvas of color and shape.
 Parallel tree trunks, other colorful leaves, and reflective water make particularly effective soft background subjects.
 For an extremely soft background, reduce your depth of field further by adding an extension tube, which allows you to focus even closer.

 Underexpose sunlit leaves to maximize color

 Bright sunlight creates highlight/shadow extremes that photographers avoid.
 But contrary to what many believe, fall foliage in bright sunlight is still photographable if you isolate backlit leaves against a darker background and slightly underexpose them.
 The key here is making sure the subject leaves are the brightest thing in the frame, and to avoid including bright sky in the frame.
 Photographing sunlit leaves, especially with a large aperture to limit DOF, has the added advantage of an extremely fast shutter speed that will freeze wind motion.